aws-samples/amazon-sagemaker-build-train-deploy/02_deploy/README.md

 # Module 2: Deploy the models

 In this module, you will create a Code Editor space in SageMaker Studio and clone the GitHub repository, this time in the Code Editor environment.
-You will then deploy the trained models to a SageMaker inference endpoint using a deployment script written in Python.
+You will then deploy the trained models on a SageMaker inference endpoint using a deployment script written in Python.

 The [Code Editor](https://docs.aws.amazon.com/sagemaker/latest/dg/code-editor.html), which is based on [Code-OSS, Visual Studio Code - Open Source](https://github.com/microsoft/vscode#visual-studio-code---open-source-code---oss) and fully integrated with SageMaker Studio, allows you to write, test, debug, and run your analytics and machine learning code using the popular lightweight IDE.

 ## Create a Code Editor space in SageMaker Studio

-1. Launch the Code Editor application by clicking on the **Code Editor** button under **Applications**, then choose **Create Code Editor space**.
+1. In SageMaker Studio, launch the Code Editor application by clicking on the **Code Editor** button under **Applications**, then choose **Create Code Editor space**.

 <img src="../images/module_02/sagemaker_studio_home.png" alt="SageMaker Studio Home" width="700px" />